Store

 The Neuroaffect Circuit, Stress, and Memory Loss

 Every organ and system in your body is interconnected.
 When one becomes dysregulated or unbalanced, other connected systems and organs are negatively affected.
-This is what happens when you have AFS.
+This is what happens when you have Adrenal Fatigue.
 The overwork of the adrenal glands affects the different organs and systems in the associated circuit and start to cause problems throughout the body.

 The reason why these symptoms are so varied is because of the nature of the Neuroaffect circuit.
 It includes the ANS, the brain, and the microbiome (the balance of good and bad bacteria in the gut).
 These systems are closely interconnected, so when the gut becomes unbalanced, it causes mental symptoms as well as overactivation of the ANS.
 This, in turn, causes the system to become even more unstable and increases your stress levels.
-This then prompts a response from the NEM stress response and worsens symptoms and AFS.
+This then prompts a response from the NEM stress response and worsens symptoms and Adrenal Fatigue.

 Memory loss may also be connected to the imbalances in the Neuroaffect circuit.
 High cortisol levels over a long period can have severe effects on the brain's chemicals and neurotransmitter levels.
 This will affect your sleeping patterns, mood, and general mental health.